rrrguez/LDH-PrFinal/README.md

 # Text Editor Application with Markov, Flesch Index and Distance Calculation
-*This project is an expansion of the project allocated in the [repository](https://github.com/salimt/Text-Editor-App).*
+*This project is an expansion of the project allocated in the next [repository](https://github.com/salimt/Text-Editor-App).*

 Team members:
 - [Ramiro Difonti Domé](mailto:alu0101425030@ull.edu.es)